smurfix/owslave/HOWTO.md

         count:
           1: 2

-Now `make try1`.
-Your slave will get a randomized 1wire ID assigned, which will be added to `world.cfg`.
+Now `make CFG=project.cfg try1`.
+Your slave will get a random 1wire ID assigned, which will be auto-added to `project.cfg`.

-Next, use `make burn_try1` to flash your device.
+Now use `make CFG=project.cfg burn_try1` to flash your device.
+There's no need for `sudo` here, as the Makefile already contains that.

 ## Definitions